MIXS - Mercury Imaging X-ray Spectrometer

 Fluorescent X-rays, due to solar X-ray absorption, reveal the elemental composition and abundances and this in turn is a tool for determining the geological history and ultimately the formation mechanisms for the planet.
 X-ray spectroscopy can be used along side complementary measurements at optical and infrared wavelengths which indicate chemical bonding and mineralogy.

 The instrument consists of 2 instrument heads for high and low spatial resolution.
-The X-rays are collimated via a mirco-channel plate optics onto a energy dispersive solid state detector.
-BepiColombo is scheduled to be launched 2018 with an Ariane V rocket and will orbit Mercury from end of 2025 onwards.
+The X-rays are collimated via a mirco-channel plate optics on to an energy dispersive solid state detector.
+BepiColombo was launched in October 2018 with an Ariane V rocket and will orbit Mercury from end of 2025 onwards.

 The primary scientific aim of MIXS is to produce global elemental abundance maps of key-rock forming elements to an accuracy of 10-20%, such as Mg, Al, Si, Ca, Ti and Fe.
 In particular, MIXS allows researchers to determine the elemental abundance from regions of interest of Mercury's surface.